kyma-project/btp-manager/docs/operations.md

 Secret.

 After checking the Secret, the reconciler proceeds to apply and delete operations of [module resources](../module-resources).
-`module-resources` directory is created by one of GitHub actions and contains manifests for apply and delete operations.
+The `module-resources` directory is created by one of GitHub Actions and contains manifests for applying and deleting operations.
 See [workflows](workflows.md#auto-update-chart-and-resources) for more details.
-First the reconciler deletes outdated module resources which are stored as manifests in [to-delete.yml](../module-resources/delete/to-delete.yml).
+First, the reconciler deletes outdated module resources stored as manifests in [to-delete.yml](../module-resources/delete/to-delete.yml).
-When all outdated resources are deleted successfully, the reconciler prepares current resources from manifests in [apply](../module-resources/apply) directory to be applied into the cluster.
+When all outdated resources are deleted successfully, the reconciler prepares current resources from manifests in the [apply](../module-resources/apply) directory to be applied to the cluster.
-The resources preparation consists of adding `app.kubernetes.io/managed-by: btp-manager`, `chart-version: {CHART_VER}` labels to all module resources, setting `kyma-system` Namespace in all resources, setting module Secret and Configmap based on data read from the required Secret.
+Preparation of current resources consists of adding the `app.kubernetes.io/managed-by: btp-manager`, `chart-version: {CHART_VER}` labels to all module resources, setting `kyma-system` Namespace in all resources, setting module Secret and ConfigMap based on data read from the required Secret.
-After preparing resources, the reconciler starts applying them into the cluster and waits specified time for all module resources existence in the cluster.
+After preparing the resources, the reconciler starts applying them to the cluster and waits a specified time for all module resources existence in the cluster.
-If timeout is reached, the CR receives `Error` state and the resources are checked again in the next reconciliation.
+If the timeout is reached, the CR receives the `Error` state and the resources are checked again in the next reconciliation.
 The reconciler has a fixed set of [timeouts](../controllers/btpoperator_controller.go) defined as `consts` which limit the processing time for performed operations.
 The provisioning is successful when all module resources exist in the cluster.
 This is the condition which allows the reconciler to set the CR in `Ready` state.